freedomlesiagho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to switch current user to betty
+A script to print the effective username of the current user